-Students weigh magnesium and heat it in a crucible.
-The magnesium reacts with oxygen to produce the oxide.
-Students see there is an increase in mass and can use the results to find the formula of magnesium oxide
+Students weigh magnesium and heat it in a crucible, noting the change in weight they can discover the formula for magnesium oxide

 Video support and linked resources